runarmyklebust/app-metafields/README.md

 This app will add this to your site:

-1. Open Graph meta data
+1. SEO friendly titles
-2. Update (or insert) SEO friendly titles
+2. SEO meta description
-3. SEO meta description
+3. Open Graph meta data

 ## Building and deploying